XG-PRO/Buzz-Quiz-World-JAVA/README.md

 There are 5 types of rounds selected at random.
 The following is explained by selecting the Info option in-game:
  *   Right Answer gives 1000 points for a right answer and 0 to a wrong one.
- *   Bet allows you to bet points and gain double the amount if answered correctly.
+ *   Bet allows you to bet points and gain back double the amount if answered correctly.

 ![](images/bet.png)
  *   Quick Answer gives double points to the faster player to answer correctly. **Exclusive to 2 players**